kseth-official/CSP-Solver/README.md

 # CSP-Solver
-A personal project in Java to solve a Numerical Constraint Satisfaction Problem (CSP) using using Depth First Search with Pruning.
-The program prints the SEARCH TREE to the console and the number of failing consistency checks.
-Different problems can be modeled by changing the hardcoded values of VariableOrdering, VariableDomain, and manually adding new numerical constraints in IsSatisfyingConstraint.
+This is a personal project that was developed in Java with the goal of solving Numerical Constraint Satisfaction Problems (CSPs) using Depth First Search with pruning.
+The program is designed to output the SEARCH TREE to the console and track the number of failed consistency checks.
+The specific problem being solved can be altered by adjusting the hardcoded values of VariableOrdering, VariableDomain, and adding new numerical constraints in the IsSatisfyingConstraint method.

-This personal project allowed me to solving CSPs using search.
+This project was an opportunity for me to gain experience in solving CSPs through the use of search algorithms.

 ## CURRENT INPUTS
     1. 8 variables a,b,c,d,e,f,g,h with the same domain {1,2,3,4}